-Osteochondral defect is a broad term that describes the morphological change of a localized gap in the articular cartilage and subchondral bone 5.
+Osteochondral defect is a broad term that describes the morphological changes associated to a localized gap in the articular cartilage and subchondral bone 5.
 It is often used synonymously with osteochondral injury/defect and in the pediatric population.
 Isolated lesions of cartilage or subchondral bone are not considered an OCD 6.

 Please note that OCD is a commonly used abbreviation for both osteochondral defect and osteochondritis dissecans, two closely related conditions.

 osteochondritis dissecans: thought to be due to repeated microtrauma